ndb88/KnotsAndCrosses-Uni/README.md

 # KnotsAndCrosses-Uni
-A game of Knots And Crosses in JAVA developed as a Uni project.
+A game of Knots And Crosses in JAVA developed as a University project.